-Defense lawyers do not deny Schap killed Glover, but say he exploded in sudden rage that day upon learning his wife was pregnant by another man.
+Charged with premeditated murder, Schap would face an automatic life sentence if conficted.
+His lawyers do not deny he killed Glover, but argue he exploded in spontaneous rage after learning on the day of the killing that his wife was pregnant by another man.

-Mrs. Schap, who was visibly pregnant, told the seven-man jury at the U.S. Army’s Pioneer base in Hanau that her husband entered her hospital room, carrying the victim’s severed head in both hands.
+Mrs. Schap, 26, who is about six months pregnant, told the seven-man jury at the U.S. Army Pioneer base in Hanau her husband entered her hospital room carrying the victim’s head in his hands.

 ″Look, Diane, Glover’s here.
-He’ll sleep with you every night, only you won’t sleep at night,″ Mrs. Schap, 26, quoted him as saying. ″He told me: ’I studied, I planned this.
+He’ll sleep with you every night, only you won’t sleep at night,″ she quoted her husband as telling her. ″He told me, ’I studied, I planned this.
 I calculated this.
 I did this for you.
 I love you.‴

 Schap, 26, who looked straight ahead impassively while his wife testified, had been friends with Glover, 21, of Phoenix.